 What does the market want?

-For a long time, ATMs were very rare in Uzbekistan.
+For a long time, ATMs were scarce in Uzbekistan.
 Self-service devices began to flood the market only two years ago, but even today, the country is experiencing an acute shortage of ATMs.
 Therefore, there are only about 5,000 ATMs for the 34 million population of Uzbekistan.
 Moreover, they are located unevenly across the country: the main number of ATMs is concentrated in the largest cities.

 In most countries of the world, practice shows that 1 ATM is enough for about 1000-2000 people.
 It means that Uzbekistan should have about 17,000 – 20,000 ATMs to close all the needs of its population in self-service devices.

-What do bank customers want
+What do bank customers want?

-“Uzbekistan may skip some stages of banking development through which other countries have passed in recent years, and immediately reach a new level,” says Anton Valinčius.
-“Uzbekistan is adopting today's experience of neighboring countries in using the latest equipment models and innovative solutions.
-Many trends have appeared and disappeared, it would be strange if Uzbekistan focused on them.”
+“Uzbekistan may skip some stages of banking development through which other countries have passed in recent years and immediately reach a new level,” says Anton Valinčius.
+“Uzbekistan is adopting today’s experience of neighboring countries in using the latest equipment models and innovative solutions.
+Many trends have appeared and disappeared.
+It would be strange if Uzbekistan focused on them.”